New Woman: Cycling

 The bicycle had a significant impact on the lives of women in a variety of areas, not least in the area of Victorian dress reform, also known as the "rational dress movement".
 The greatest impact it had on the societal role of women occurred in the 1890s during the bicycle craze that swept American and European society.
 The bicycle gave women a greater amount of social mobility.
-The feminist Annie Londonderry accomplished her around-the-globe bicycle trip as the first woman in this time.
+The feminist Annie Londonderry accomplished her around-the-globe bicycle trip during this decade, becoming the first woman to do so.
 Elizabeth Robins Pennell, who started her writing career with a biography of Mary Wollstonecraft, pioneered bicycle touring with her travelogues around England and Europe in the late nineteenth century.

 Due to the price and the various payment plans offered by American bicycle companies, the bicycle was affordable to the majority of people.
 However, the bicycle impacted upper and middle class white women the most.
 This transformed their role in society from remaining in the private or domestic sphere as caregivers, wives, and mothers to one of greater public appearance and involvement in the community.